johnmarkschofield/schof.org/content/photography/xavier-cross-benefit-march-2010.md

 I love this shot of Ceci.
 Something about dark, painterly tones really gets me.
 I didn't get any shots of the fire performers that I really loved, but I like how the pose for one aerialist worked out.
-[He's hanging by a strap around the back of his
+He's hanging by a strap around the back of his head!
-head:
 ![Aerialist at Xavier Cross Benefit](/galleries/xavier-cross-benefit/content/images/large/P1000789.jpg)

 All in all it was a blast, and I'm really glad I went.
 I hope there's an